-Development, financial, and lump sum contributions, relating to resource consents are collected and placed in a reserve fund.
+Development contributions, relating to resource consents are collected and placed in a reserve fund.
 The use of this fund could include some operating costs.
-The Council does not currently take development contributions.
+The Council does not currently take financial contributions.

 6.6.
 Reserve Funds

 Reserve funds are used for the purposes that they were created.
 Reserve funds may be used to meet operating costs if the expenditure is consistent with the purpose of the fund.